 This is a contrast to the US system which elects a president from one party and a congress from another, ensuring that nothing gets done at all.
 I’m not convinced that this is any the less exasperating, but it’s certainly different.

-and were half way through our current parliament with elections due in May 2015, the only time we can administer well-deserved correction to our politicians is at by-elections.
+In between votes, and we’re half way through our current parliament with elections due in May 2015, the only time we can administer well-deserved correction to our politicians is at by-elections.
 These can be triggered by various developments such as a Member of Parliament going off to higher things, or at least more highly-paid ones, or simply dying in office.

 The latter is naturally an event always greeted with widespread and heartfelt grieving, because we always mourn dead politicians.
 It’s as though the grave converts them from infuriating delinquents whose corruption is only matched by their depravity, into towering figures of statesmanlike virtue.
 ‘Never shall we see their like again’ we’re regularly told, which always seems odd to me, since I generally find them more or less indistinguishable from the guys who step into their shoes.